 my name is Andreas and I was born in Düsseldorf, Germany in 1967.
 I´m a self-taught photographer since 1999.
 Being a photographer means to learn constantly.
 State-of-the-art equipment might be interesting, but the state-of-mind is much more important.
 For the last ten years I tried to develop my mindfulness and as it increased, the happiness with my work increased too.
 I changed from “taking” pictures to “making” pictures.
-A turning point in my photography career has been a workshop with Bruce Gilden called “Be yourself: Find your photographic voice …”.
-I learned a lot and it changed the way I make pictures today.

 What is the difference between philosophy and science?